-Boat Propellers: Repairs & Replacements
+Boat Propellers: Repairs & Replacement Guide

 boat prop repair

-Your boat’s propeller connects the engine to the water, just as tires connect your car to the road.
-Unlike tires, your propeller is not going to wear with use but it is prone to damage, which can range from a few nicks in the blade edges to catastrophic damage from a severe bottom strike.
-The soft propeller hub can also be damaged in a bottom strike, or just from age.
-Even minor damage can impact boat performance, so it’s important to take good care of your propeller.
+Your boat's propeller connects the engine to the water, just as tires connect your car to the road.
+Unlike tires, your propeller will not wear with use but is prone to damage, ranging from a few nicks in the blade edges to catastrophic damage from a severe bottom strike.

-Caring For Your Boat's Propeller
+How to Maintain Your Boat's Propeller

 1. Complete regular inspections.